sigfriedseldeslachts/sigfried-be/content/migrating-home-assistant-sqlite-to-postgresql.md

 psql_string: "postgresql://homeassistant:PASSWORD@192.168.0.XXX/homeassistant_db"
 ```

 The `exclude` section is used to exclude certain data from being recorded.
-You can find more information about this in the [Home Assistant documentation](https://home-assistant.io/docs/configuration/recorder/).
+You can find more information about this in the [Home Assistant documentation](https://home-assistant.io/integrations/recorder/).

 Now restart Home Assistant, once it is running you should see your normal Home Assistant UI but the history will be empty.
 You can now stop Home Assistant again.

 ### Step 4: Migrate the database

+**IMPORTANT**: If you are running a database that still contains the `created` column in the `events` table, you **will** need to remove this to migrate the database.
+Otherwise you will receive an error.
+The `created` column was removed in a recent Home Assistant update. \
+If you are using a recent version of SQLite you can simply open the database and enter `ALTER TABLE events` and afterwards `DROP COLUMN created`.
+Thanks to a comment for pointing this out.

 The second to last step is to migrate the database.
 I used the tool [pgLoader](https://pgloader.readthedocs.io/en/latest/) to accomplish this.
 (On Debian-based install via: `apt install pgloader`) \
 Create a file `migrate.sql` with the following content.
 Obviously you will need to change the sqlite database path and the postgres connection string.